 - b.
 Monitor the effectiveness of the review program and perform retrospective review in cases identified through the utilization management process; - c.
 Forward all unjustified cases in any review category to the appropriate Department or committee for review and action; - d.
 Review case-mix financial data and any other internal/external statistical data; - e.
 Upon review of any data, conduct further studies, perform education or refer the data to the Medical Staff Quality Committee for their review and action; - f.
-Develop, with the aid of legal counsel, policies to guide the director of utilization management, Medical Staff, and administration in matters of privileged communication and legal release of information; - g.
-Develop a utilization management plan for approval by the Board; - h.
-These functions shall be accomplished by the utilization management committee consisting of at least two (2) physician members of the Medical Staff.
+Develop, with the aid of legal counsel, policies to guide the director of utilization management, Medical Staff, and administration in matters of privileged communication and legal release of information.